 - Only a very small minority of children who display “cross-gender identification” continue to do so in adolescence and adulthood.
 This finding is particularly relevant in view of the attempts to promote sex reassignment in children before puberty, which can cause serious future disorders when the tendency spontaneously reverts.

-- Data on the efficacy of sex reassignment treatments in adolescents — hormonal or surgical — are scant, and their generalisation is not backed by the available scientific evidence.
+- Data on the efficacy of sex reassignment treatments in adolescents — hormonal or surgical — are scant, and their generalization is not backed by the available scientific evidence.

 Dr. McHugh, according to the conclusions of his first study2, in which he collected follow-up on patients who had undergone sex reassignment surgery at his hospital, stated that the problems presented by patients before the surgery had not been resolved, at either human relationship, work or emotional level.